sphinx-labs/sphinx/docs/immutable-variables.md

 }
 ```

-Since a constructor is required in this situation, the most straightforward solution is for users to pass in their constructor arguments via a `constructorArgs` section in the ChugSplash file.
+Since a constructor is required in this situation, the most straightforward solution is for users to pass in their constructor arguments via a `constructorArgs` section in the ChugSplash config file.
 We chose to make this a separate section from `variables` to avoid confusion between the two ways of assigning variables.